Introduction of SQL Order by Count

 ORDER BY count(DISTINCT product_id);

-When the DISTINCT keyword is used in conjunction with COUNT, it returns the number of unique records in the specified column.
-In this case, even though there are 11 product_ids but only 9 unique ones are counted.
+When we use the DISTINCT keyword with COUNT, it returns the count of unique records in the specified column.
+In this specific case, even though there are 11 product_ids, the count only includes 9 unique ones.

 ORDER BY COUNT() statement with more than one count() functions